-The first floor gallery of the Human Ecology Building presents, on average, two exhibitions each year.
-These may be organized by faculty members, collection staff and interns, or graduate and undergraduate students.
-Exhibitions may be the result of research or a group effort organized as part of a specific class.
+The Human Ecology Gallery typically presents one exhibition each year.
+This exhibition opens in early April.
+Exhibitions may be organized by faculty members, collection staff and interns, or graduate and undergraduate students.
+Exhibitions may be the result of individual research or a group effort organized as part of a specific course.

-The exhibition is co-curated by the instructor, Dr. Anne Bissonnette, and the graduate students of the course "Material Culture & Curatorship" (HECOL 668).
-From the Victorian front parlour tea, to the modernist living room cocktail party, to formal and informal dining room events, the co-curators explore how women have negotiated their roles as hostesses and guests in numerous ways.
+The exhibition is co-curated by the instructor, Dr. Anne Bissonnette, and the graduate students of the course "Material Culture & Curatorship" (HECOL 668), Siming Guo, PhD, Elsie Osei, MFA, and Chiara Power, BA.

 28 November 2018 to 8 March 2019